hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0600
 We woke up early today, as we had little time to prepare before leaving Japan.
 Why so last minute?
 Well, we only decided to leave yesterday.
 Because of this last minute change, there were many tasks we had no yet done, or had not had time to do.

 We're usually more organized than this, with only a few menial tasks to do, but not this time.
 Last minute departures is not our style, but we also wanted to take this window.
-We had to find a post box to send the pocket wifi we rented and to fill our water tanks—this may not seem like much, but it was, as it piled up on top of other things we'd forgotten, like finding and installing the pot holders to the stove top, installing the jack lines, locating the tethers, putting key items back in the ditch bag plus a number of other last minute things that had escaped our minds at the time.
+We had to find a post box to send the pocket Wifi we rented and to fill our water tanks.
+This may not seem like much, but it was, as it piled up on top of other things we'd forgotten, like finding and installing the pot holders to the stove top, installing the jack lines, locating the tethers, putting key items back in the ditch bag plus a number of other last minute things that had escaped our minds at the time.

 ##### 0700
 We meet Shuhei, Thomas and Anja on Robusta.
 We turned down a cup as coffee, as it never sits right on the first day at sea.
-We use this opportunity to chat, meanwhile butterflies gather in my gut.
+We use this opportunity to chat.
+Meanwhile, butterflies gather in my gut.
 I am nervous.
 I always am before a big trip, and this time is no different.
 Although this is our biggest passage yet, and will also be the most challenging.
 My gut has every right to twist itself into knots.
-We ask Shuhei to drop off our pocket wifi in a post box, he agrees—ah, what a kind person!
-He came by this with his truck to help Robusta with some last minute tasks, like getting produce, gas etc. We had done most of that ahead of time.
+We ask Shuhei to drop off our pocket Wifi in a post box, he agrees—ah, what a kind person!
+He came by with his truck to help Robusta with some last minute tasks, like getting produce and gas.
+We had done most of that ahead of time.
 A truck would have been useful though, as we had to walk our Jerry cans of diesel to fill them.
 We propped the bins on top of our bikes, and used that to ferry them along.
 One of the gas stations closest to the water had recently shut, making life complicated for those, like us, who rely on their arms and legs.

 ##### 0800
 We pushed off our spot and headed over to the Shimoda Boat Services pontoon to fill our water tanks.
 We tied up to it and began to ferry bins back and forth to empty them in our tank.
 We filled as many recipients as we could carry, as we didn't know how long the trip would take.
 Once we filled all the tanks and Jerry cans, we left the pontoon and motored outside of the breakwater.
 The Shimoda Coastguard ship was lifting anchor at the time, it went past us, disappearing quickly as it was going much faster.
 Outside of the breakwater, we saw the Mikotoshima Lighthouse on our starboard side, the one we had difficulty rounding when we arrived here a week and a half ago.
 Today, the seas were tame, and the skies clear and blue.
 Unrecognizable.

-We saw the Kurofune taking tourists around the harbor.
+We saw the kurofune taking tourists around the harbor.
 It was the first time we'd seen it on the water, as there weren't many tourists before due to concerns with the coronavirus.
 Now that the state of emergency was lifted, people started traveling around the country again.

-Japanese authorities struggled to keep people safe in this pandemic, discouraging gatherings by moving the Olympic torch form its official podium to a hidden location, and by beheading tens of thousands of tulips at a popular flower-gazing spot.
+Japanese authorities, like others in the world, struggled to keep people safe in this pandemic, discouraging gatherings by moving the 2020 Tokyo Olympic torch from its official podium to a hidden location, and by beheading tens of thousands of tulips at a popular flower-gazing spot.

 ##### 1200
 The current is pushing us along, fast.
 We passed Oshima island at a ridiculous speed of 17 km/h (9.5 kn)!
 The kuroshio, or black current, is very strong in this area, and even stronger between the islands as the water is forced through a narrow opening.
 We had no problem with ships, even with many moving toward Tokyo.
 Our speed made it easy to work our way out of the main shipping channel.

-We are flying!
+We are flying.
 Pino is happy to be moving again, and as are we.

 ##### 1430
-We saw porpoises in the water!
-It's been too long!
-They came for a bow-riding session.
-We missed them.
-Winds are coming out of the southwest, at a good strength of 22-28 km/h (12-15 kn), with Pino doing 15 km/h (8 kn).
-For lunch, we had inari pouches (rice-stuffed tofu pockets), a meal we'd purchased at MaxValue the night before.
-Not cooking on the first day is nice, neither of us are sea sick, but going below is still difficult and can easily trigger it.
+We see porpoises in the water.
+"Hello friends, it's been too long."
+They came for a quick bow-riding session.
+Right now, the wind is coming out of the southwest at a moderate breeze on the Beaufort scale, with Pino gliding at 8 kn.
+For lunch, we had inari pouches (rice-stuffed tofu pockets), a meal we'd purchased the night before.
+Not cooking on the first day is nice, neither of us are sea sick, but going below may trigger it.
 We stay outside instead, enjoying the good wind, weather and sun.

-Devine is reading The Mushrooom at the End of the World, while I steer us east.
+Devine is reading *The Mushrooom at the End of the World* by Anna Tsing, while I steer us east.
 We tried hailing Robusta on the VHF, but got no answer, either they're too far or their radio isn't on.

 ##### 1700
-The wind rises to 37 km/h (20 kn).
+The wind rises to a fresh breeze.
 We slip into our foul-weather skins as we don't want to wet our clothes.
 We won't be doing laundry in this trip, so keeping clothes dry is crucial.

 \newpage